-Pure biodiesel is called B100.
-B100 has limited direct-use applications and faces supply logistics challenges because of its physical properties and characteristics.
-B100 is a good solvent that can degrade rubber in fuel lines and loosen or dissolve varnish and sediments in petroleum diesel fuel tanks, pipelines, and in engine fuel systems that can clog engine fuel filters.
-B100 gels at higher temperatures than petroleum diesel, which creates problems for its use in cold temperatures.
-Therefore, B100 can not be stored or transported in regular petroleum liquids tanks and pipelines and it has to be transported by rail, vessel/barge, or truck.
+Pure biodiesel has limited direct-use applications and faces supply logistics challenges because of its physical properties and characteristics.
+Biodiesel is a good solvent that can degrade rubber in fuel lines and loosen or dissolve varnish and sediments in petroleum diesel fuel tanks, pipelines, and in engine fuel systems, which can clog engine fuel filters.
+Biodiesel gels at higher temperatures than petroleum diesel, which creates problems for its use in cold temperatures.
+Therefore, biodiesel cannot be stored or transported in regular petroleum liquids tanks and pipelines and it has to be transported by rail, vessel and barge, or truck.

-B100 is approved for blending with petroleum diesel/distillate under the American Society for Testing and Materials specification ASTM D6751.
-Nearly all of U.S. biodiesel is consumed as blends with petroleum distillate/diesel in ratios of 2% (referred to as B2), 5% (B5), or 20% (B20).
-Petroleum diesel fuel sold in the United States often contains up to 1% biodiesel because of biodiesel's lubrication qualities that potentially prolong the lifetime of certain engine components.
-B100 is added to petroleum diesel only at blending terminals into tanker trucks for local distribution.
+Biodiesel is approved for blending with petroleum diesel/distillate under the American Society for Testing and Materials specification ASTM D6751.
+Most U.S. biodiesel is consumed as blends with petroleum diesel in ratios of 2% (referred to as B2), 5% (B5), or 20% (B20).
+There are some vehicle fleets that use B100 (neat biodiesel).
+Much of petroleum diesel fuel sold in the United States actually contains up to 1% biodiesel because of biodiesel's lubrication qualities that potentially prolong the lifetime of certain engine components.
+Biodiesel is added to petroleum diesel only at blending terminals into tanker trucks for local distribution.

-As of January 1, 2021, there were 75 U.S. biodiesel production facilities with a total production capacity of about 2.4 billion gallons of B100 per year.
+As of January 1, 2021, there were 75 U.S. biodiesel production facilities with a total production capacity of about 2.4 billion gallons per year.
 About 62% of the production capacity is located in midwestern states (PADD 2).
-In 2020, U.S. biodiesel (B100) production equaled about 1.8 billion gallons, imports equaled about 197 million gallons, and exports equaled about 145 million gallons.
-About 1.9 billion gallons of B100 were consumed in 2020 nearly in blends up to B20.
+In 2020, U.S. biodiesel production equaled about 1.8 billion gallons, imports equaled about 197 million gallons, and exports equaled about 145 million gallons.
+About 1.9 billion gallons of biodiesel were consumed in 2020 nearly all in blends up to B20.